+Fees paid/

-Services rendered payable (HK\$'000)
+Services rendered payable

+(HK\$'000)

 Audit services 600

-Non-audit services 0
+Non-audit services 19

-CL Partners CPA Limited was appointed as the Company's auditor on 10 January 2023 to fill the casual vacancy arising from the resignation of HLB Hodgson Impey Cheng Limited on 10 January 2023.
-Save as disclosed above, there has been no other change of auditors for the preceding three years.
+CL Partners CPA Limited was appointed as the Company's auditor on 10 January 2023 to fill the casual vacancy arising from the resignation of HLB Hodgson Impey Cheng Limited on the same date.
+Save as disclosed, there has been no other change of auditors for the preceding three years.
 The financial statements of the Group for the Financial Year were audited by CL Partners CPA Limited.